alpha-martinez/project-1/README.md

 ### Getting my snake to grow!

+This was one of the most difficult part of my game.
+I know I had to use a for loop but I didn't fully know how to apply it.
+To start with, we needed an empty array, which I called snakeArray.
+From there, I wanted to start from the last and work my way down.
+To do that, I knew I had to use a i--.
+I also wanted to take into consideration, the positioning of the snake.
+I didn't want the head to move and wanted the body places to move, so I used i -1.

 ``` javascript

  for (let i = (snakeArray.length - 1); i > 0; i--){ // i is always going to start at 0